monefiera/Origin-Twitter/README.md

 **The new method is to get the apk from [crimera/twitter-apk](https://github.com/crimera/twitter-apk) repository and apply the patch script!**<br>

 This means that users can no longer choose between piko or Hachidori, but instead I can provide rapidly-updates with each release of crimera.<br>
-Workflow scripts are in my private repository (to prevent misuse of tokens), however, my scripts are also placed in this repository as zip files(token is set to null).
-Please use them for development.<br>
+Workflow scripts are in my private repository (to prevent misuse of tokens), however, my scripts are also placed in this repository as rar files.<br>
+~~Token portion lists [yuzurisa15](https://twitter.com/Yuzurisa15) instead.~~ Please use them for development.<br>

 (To piko Developers) Please let me know if there are any rights issues with this modification, ~~except for Elon~~<br>